Strike Me Pink: Critical reception

-Upon release, The Advocate selected "Strike Me Pink" as "the best cut by far" on Debravation, adding that it evokes Cyndi Lauper's "Time After Time".
+In a review of Debravation, The Advocate selected "Strike Me Pink" as "the best cut by far", adding that it evokes Cyndi Lauper's "Time After Time".
 Entertainment Weekly picked the song as one of the album's "gems", while the Chicago Tribune highlighted it as an example of one of the album's "light and airy" tracks.

-Alan Jones from Music Week gave it three out of five, writing, "Strangely redolent of Liza Minnelli's "So Sorry, I Said", "Strike Me Pink" is all muted horns, swirly synths and dreamy vocals.
+In a review of the song's UK single release, Alan Jones from Music Week gave it three out of five, writing, "Strangely redolent of Liza Minnelli's "So Sorry, I Said", "Strike Me Pink" is all muted horns, swirly synths and dreamy vocals.
 Melodic, with a pleasing lilt of a chorus repeated at regular intervals.
 How can it miss?"
-Kris Needs of Record Collector felt it was "haunting", with Dudley "lending her cinematic sheen" to the song.
+John Harris of NME criticized it as "an insipid dance-ballad that sounds like one of the songs they used to play in Miami Vice when Don Johnson got laid".

 In the 1997 book The Trouser Press Guide to '90s Rock, author Ira A. Robbins described the song as "mushy elegance".
 In their 2012 book Blondie: Parallel Lives, authors Dick Porter and Kris Needs described the song as an "emotive keyboard and sax-infused ballad".
 JT Griffith of AllMusic criticized the song for being "bland" and "not a strong track from [Harry's] weak solo effort".
+Kris Needs of Record Collector felt it was "haunting", with Dudley "lending her cinematic sheen" to the song.